Most recently updated on November 25, 2022

 Malad’s proximity to the Utah border provides the town for another revenue source.

 Utah has no state lottery, so residents from there flock to border towns such as Malad City to buy tickets.
 In fact, it’s been estimated that Utah residents buy about one-fifth of Idaho’s lottery tickets.
 Malad City reportedly sells the second most lottery tickets in Idaho, behind only the much larger Boise.
 That sometimes pays off big time.
 In 2013, a Utah father and son won a $1 million jackpot from a lottery ticket they purchased at a Kwik Stop in Malad City.

 Less than 20 miles south of Malad City we cross the Utah state line while virtually zooming down Interstate 15.

 Utah is also 67 percent Mormon, although those numbers are slipping and Salt Lake County is now less than 50 percent Mormon.
 However, members of the Church of Jesus Christ of Latter-day Saints accounted for about 90 percent of the state Legislature in 2019.

 Utah has the youngest population of any state with a median age of 31 years.
-The next closest states are Alaska and Texas at 35 years.
+The next closest state is Alaska at 34 years.
 Utah also has the highest birth rate at nearly 15 births per 1,000 residents.